cmstead/jsLearnerForms/docs/SECOND-FORM.md

 ## Square All ##
-We will now refactor and change the shape of the `squareAll` method.
+You will now refactor and change the shape of the `squareAll` method.

 ### Refactoring steps

-These are the steps we will take in changing the shape of the `squareAll` method, to ensure we do not change its behavior.
+These are the steps you will take in changing the shape of the `squareAll` method, to ensure you do not change its behavior.

 #### It is refactored to replace for loop with `nums.map`